davidbullado/blog/we-need-a-new-versioning-notation.md

 # Ending Dependency Chaos: A Proposal for Comprehensive Function Versioning

 Have you ever experienced starting a project, and 6 months later attempting to update your dependencies, only to find a deluge of updates?
 Or turning on your machine that has been off for 6 months and having to wait 20 minutes for the system to finish updating?
 Or frantically updating your Nvidia driver without noticing any difference?

+## TL;DR (by ChatGPT)
+> The article proposes a new approach to versioning systems called comprehensive function versioning to address the problem of constantly updating dependencies.
+The proposed approach involves versioning every exported function using a format like `function-name.a.b.c`, where a is the major number, b is an identifier for the file, and c is the function's version increment.
+This approach offers benefits such as providing a more precise way to track changes and updates to dependencies, reducing the risk of breaking changes caused by dependency updates, and improving the security of projects.
+The article suggests that this approach has the potential to enhance the efficiency, reliability, and security of software development and is worth exploring further.

 ### The traditional approach to versioning systems
-When we think of versioning systems, we often imagine it as: 1.2.3 with a major, minor, and increment number.
+When we think of versioning systems, we often imagine it as: `1.2.3` with a *major*, *minor*, and *increment number*.

 Let's put ourselves in the shoes of a developer of a heavily used library.
 As we are very conscientious, we regularly update our packages to patch any potential security vulnerabilities.